Gross-Hopkins Duals of Higher Real K-theory Spectra: Computation of the Gross--Hopkins dual shifts

 \subsection{Recollections on Tate cohomology}

 In order to proceed from here, recall the following result, due to Hopkins and Miller; published accounts of it can be found in \cite{nave1,symtate}.
-An illustration in the case $p=5$ is given in \fullref{fig:tate5}.
+An illustration in the case $p=5$ is given in \fullref{fig:tate5} and \fullref{fig:tate5dual}.
 We use the notation $x \doteq y$ if $x=\lambda y$ for a unit $\lambda$ in $\F_{p^n}$. \begin{thm}[Hopkins--Miller] There is an isomorphism

 where the degrees $(s,t)$, for $s$ the cohomological and $t$ the internal degree, are given by $|a|=(1,-2)$, $|b| = (2,0)$ and $|\delta|=(0,2p)$.
 The differentials in the spectral sequence are determined by